 Appropriate steps in synmastia correction require accurate diagnosis of the problem.
 Synmastia can occur from either an overly large pocket medially above or below the pectoralis muscle.
 Quite commonly this can be more obvious by an implant with too large a base diameter for the rib cage or thorax.
 It is also common for the patient to have a capsular contracture at the same time.

 Patients often ask me what they will look like post-operatively from capsular contracure surgery in terms of bruising.
 I often tell patents that swelling is normal and can be expected for quite some time following capsular contracture and synmastia surgery.
-The photo above shows and early (5 day) post-operativel result.
 I tell patients that early post-operatively the implants and breasts take on a globular shape which improves in almost regular intervals at one month, two months, four months, six months, and then finally at one-year.

-I often tell patients that during capsular contracture surgery, they may require drains post-operatively to removed fluid from the breast pockets.
+I often tell patients that they may require drains post-operatively to removed fluid from the breast pockets.
 The drains typically exit just lateral to the breast.
 Drains can be left in place from one to 5 days post-operatively.
 The patient in the photo above is an early (5 days) post-operative result.